 - B-1.
 Newly lodged inmates will receive one laundered bedroll.
-Inmates that are re-assigned to another dorm will take their bedroll with them unless there is a medical, safety, or security reason not to do so. - B-2.
+Inmates assigned to another dorm will take their bedroll with them unless there is a medical, safety, or security reason not to do so. - B-2.
 Newly lodged inmates will receive two laundered blankets as part of their bedroll.
-Corrections staff may issue additional blankets if temperatures warrant. - B-3.
+Members may issue additional blankets if temperatures warrant. - B-3.
 Newly lodged inmates will receive one mattress.
-Inmates may be given sanitizing towelette to disinfect mattresses prior to use.
+Inmates may be given a sanitizing towelette to disinfect mattresses prior to use.
 Towelettes may be provided at initial lodging and upon each subsequent housing move.
-Medical staff may prescribe the issue of an additional mattress for medical reasons. - B-4.
+A nurse may prescribe an additional mattress for a documented medical reason. - B-4.
 All bunks and mattresses will be cleaned and sanitized after each inmate, before reissue.
 Deputies may use inmate workers for the cleaning.
 Deputies will log which bunks were cleaned and sanitized in JMS when complete. - B-5.
 Heavily soiled or contaminated mattresses will be removed from use until properly disinfected and cleaned posing no further risk of biohazard.
 After the mattress is sanitized it may be reissued for use.
-Heavily soiled or contaminated mattresses that are unsalvageable will be bagged in a clearly marked bag warning of contamination, preferably a biohazard bag if large enough, and disposed of properly.
-In the event of disposal, an incident report will be submitted detailing the reasons why such actions were necessary. - B-6.
+Heavily soiled or contaminated mattresses that are unsalvageable will be bagged in a clearly marked bag warning of contamination, preferably a biohazard bag if large enough, and disposed of properly. - B-6.
 Inmates may not take bedding or linen out of their cell or bunk area unless they are in the process of moving to another assigned dorm.
 Inmates may not place bedding or linen on the floor or use it for anything but its intended purpose.
 Inmates may not alter bedding or linen in any way.